apnadkarni/blt/man/graph.rst

 elements will appear in behind them.
 You can change this by configuring the **-under** option.

-  BITMAP MARKERS
+**Bitmap Markers**

   A bitmap marker displays a bitmap.
 The size of the bitmap is controlled by the number of coordinates specified.
 If two coordinates, they specify the position of the top-left corner of the bitmap.
 The bitmap retains its normal width and height.
 If four coordinates, the first and second pairs of coordinates represent the corners of the bitmap.
 The bitmap will be stretched or reduced as necessary to fit into the bounding rectangle.

-  IMAGE MARKERS
+**Image Markers**

   A image marker displays an image.

-  LINE MARKERS
+**Line Markers**

   A line marker displays one or more connected line segments.

-  POLYGON MARKERS
+**Polygon Markers**

   A polygon marker displays a closed region described as two or more connected line segments.
 It is assumed the first and last points are connected.

-  TEXT MARKERS
+**Text Markers**

   A text marker displays a string of characters on one or more lines of text.
 Embedded newlines cause line breaks.
 They may be used to annotate regions of the graph.

-  WINDOW MARKERS
+**Window Markers**

   A window marker displays a widget at a given position.

 Markers, in contrast to elements, don't affect the scaling of the coordinate axes.
 They can also have *elastic* coordinates (specified by